jonchr/LIRIbot/README.md

 ### Development

-This application was developed as part of the GW Coding Bootcamp and was completed during the sixth week.
+This application was developed as part of the GW Coding Bootcamp and was completed at the end of the fifth week.

 ### Organization